Kung Lao: Midway games

-In Mortal Kombat: Deadly Alliance (2002), Kung Lao vows revenge for Liu Kang's death at the handsof the title sorcerers.
+In Mortal Kombat: Deadly Alliance (2002), Kung Lao vows revenge for Liu Kang's death at the hands of the title sorcerers.
 Along the way, Kung Lao seeks out advice and training from Outworld martial arts teacher Bo' Rai Cho.
 Kung Lao is killed by Deadly Alliance and then were resurrected by the dragon king Onaga to become his slaves in Mortal Kombat: Deception (2004).
 He and the rest of his brainwashed allies were later released from Onaga's spell by a partially resurrected Liu Kang and reformed ninja Ermac.
 In Mortal Kombat: Armageddon (2006) describes Kung Lao joins forces with him to bring their former comrades Raiden and Liu Kang under control, with the God of Thunder becoming "as ruthless as Shao Kahn" and Liu Kang's corpse selectively slaying various people.

 In the action-adventure game Mortal Kombat: Shaolin Monks (2005), an alternate depiction of the events between the first and second Mortal Kombat games, Kung Lao's character was explored to a greater degree than had been shown in previous titles.
 In this game, he is portrayed as feeling almost resentful of Liu Kang's victory in the Shaolin tournament.
 A rivalry between the two monks was hence established for the first time.
 As the two fighters defeated Shang Tsung's warriors, they formed a race of sorts to become the Mortal Kombat champion.
 This rivalry escalated until the two warriors become convinced that the other has been corrupted by Outworld.